mopidy/mopidy/docs/changelog/index.md

 ## v4.0.3 (UNRELEASED)

+- Config: Use `platformdirs` to find the XDG user directories that path config values expand to.
+Values set in `$XDG_CONFIG_HOME/user-dirs.dirs` are kept.
+  Directories that are not set there, such as `$XDG_MUSIC_DIR`, now fall back to the standard location, like `~/Music`, instead of staying unexpanded. (!2272)

 - Audio: Fix scanning of valid audio files. `Gst.Structure` has a `__len__()` method, so an empty structure is falsy.
 The truthiness checks in the scanner were replaced by explicit `is not None` tests. (#2278, !2280)